azhx/blagoblag/content/drafts/dag-response.rst

 with credit.
 Given these threats, Mr. Rosentein then presents the challenge to countering them: encryption.

-I would like to be as unambigious: the notion that encryption is the challenge needing solving in each of these reflects either a gross ignorance of the technical reality of these incidents and encryption, or a grotesque intellectual dishonesty -- the desire to make a point at the expense of facts.
+I would like to be as unambiguous: the notion that encryption is the challenge needing solving in each of these reflects either a gross ignorance of the technical reality of these incidents and encryption, or a grotesque intellectual dishonesty -- the desire to make a point at the expense of facts.